-- Compile a reflective journal - produce a reflective statement external collaboration is an important aspect of this unit.
+- · Compile a reflective journal - · produce a reflective statement

+Unit aim (s) Onit aim (s) Through this unit learners will combine knowledge, understanding and skills developed through other units to implement an aspect of an organisation's strategy.
+Learners will explore fundamental strategic models on which to support their implementation decisions.
+Internal and external collaboration is an important aspect of this unit.
 This unit aims to provide learners with a fundamental appreciation of the importance of strategy and the associated plans and actions.
 In doing so learners will be in a stronger position to lead and manage their teams when there is a clear directional focus on established targets.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Knowledge Testing Competency Based Testing End-point Assessment Details of the relationship of the unit and relevant National Occupational Standards The following standards from the NOS for Management and Leadership have been mapped to this unit; Focus on Results Relationship Management Strategic Awareness
+Assessment requirements specified by a Knowledge Testing sector or regulatory body (if appropriate) Competency Based Testing End-point Assessment Details of the relationship of the unit and The following standards from the NOS for relevant National Occupational Standards Management and Leadership have been mapped to this unit; Focus on Results Relationship Management Strategic Awareness